priyadarshy/meteor-bootstrap-slider-touch/README.md

 meteor-bootstrap-slider-touch
 =============================

-bootstrap-slider-touch in a meteor package
+bootstrap-slider-touch in a meteor package (for bootstrap 3)

 Bootstrap Slider Touch
 ======================